Ulrik of Denmark (1578–1624): Wedding etiquette

-Love's Labours Lost and the Red Bull Theatre
+Love's Labour's Lost and the Red Bull Theatre

-The actor Richard Burbage arranged a revival of Shakespeare's Love's Labours Lost for Ulrik and Anne in January 1605, performed either at the house of Robert Cecil or Henry, Earl of Southampton.
+The actor Richard Burbage arranged a revival of Shakespeare's Love's Labour's Lost for Ulrik and Anne in January 1605, performed either at the house of Robert Cecil or Henry, Earl of Southampton.
 The day after the Masque on Twelfth Night, or the next day, Ulrik went with the court to a dinner given by the Spanish ambassador where the service was arranged in the Dutch manner with streamers, and the ladies were given presents of gloves and fans.
 On the same day, after this feast, the Spanish ambassador was entertained by another banquet and another play performed at Court.

 Ulrik also tried to form a theatre company of his own, led by the actor Martin Slater, who had been in Scotland in 1599 with Lawrence Fletcher and may have met Holstein there (or more likely in London in 1597).
 Slater and Aaron Holland planned to convert stables forming a square courtyard of an inn into a new theatre, by adding galleries.
 The site was the Red Bull in St John Street Clerkenwell.
 The Privy Council prevented them, and Slater wrote a petition for permission to finish the work.

 The historian Leeds Barroll suggests that the building project was stalled as a slight to the Duke but Eva Griffiths argues that the problem was a new requirement to build in brick.
 The playhouse was completed two years later for the Queen's Men.